Forms

 Once you set up the form channel, create or edit a permission profile for the form channel, or navigate to the Agents page (in the Settings sidebar) and grant permissions to specific agents.

-Note that “Viewing only” rights will not let the agents use forms with that channel or subchannel.
+Note that “Viewing only” rights will not allow the agents to use forms with that channel or subchannel.

 permissions1.png